projectawakening/builder-examples/smart-gate/readme.md

 pnpm install
 ```

-Next, replace the following values in the [.env](./packages/contracts/.env) file with the world address which you can find through the below links depending on which server you want to deploy to and then replace set WORLD_ADDRESS to the world address.
+Next, replace the world address in the [.env](./packages/contracts/.env) file with the world address which you can find through the below links depending on which server you want to deploy to.

 - [Nebula World Address](https://blockchain-gateway-nebula.nursery.reitnorf.com/config)
 - [Nova World Address](https://blockchain-gateway-nova.nursery.reitnorf.com/config)